Graham warned to follow decorum rule after he attacks Democratic colleague

 “They wouldn’t let you do this in professional wrestling.
 If you think people are this dumb, you’re going to be sadly mistaken,” Graham fumed on the floor.

-Graham warned Democrats on Friday the e debate and vote-a-rama on the budget reconciliation would be “hell.”
+Graham warned Democrats on Friday the debate and vote-a-rama on the budget reconciliation would be “hell.”

 Graham accused his colleague Sunday morning of fake theatrics after Hassan urged colleagues to vote for what she called her own amendment to strike the surcharge on barrels of oil — something she proposed moments after voting against Graham’s amendment to repeal the surcharge.